 3. Do Shorter But More Intense Workouts

 This is something he’s very passionate about.
-Rather than spend 90 minutes at the gym with long breaks and medium weights, you should focus on 30 to 40 minutes of extremely hard work.
+Rather than spend 90 minutes at the gym with long breaks and medium weights, you should focus on 30 to 40 minutes of movements and extremely hard work.

 Imagine 20 pull-ups followed by 20 seconds rest and followed by 7 barbell dead-lifts with maximum weight.